flexix/PrototypeControllerBundle/Resources/config/docs/how to start.md

 ```

  3.2.
-Add your application name to mapper.yml
+Add your routes name to mapper.yml
 ```
-    applications:
+    routes:#@todo
         admin:
             bundles:
                 - flexix_sample_entities
-            name: adress/of/your/app
+            address: adress/of/your/app #@todo
 ```
 3. Create configuration for your application in service.yml file of your Symfony bundle